 The City of Santa Clara bought the property in 1987 and after extensive restoration, it opened to the public in 1991.
 Although owned by the City, the site is operated by the Historic Preservation Society of Santa Clara, a non-profit public benefit corporation, and staffed entirely by volunteers.

-Group tours can be arranged by calling the message line at (408) 249-7905 and requesting a tour.
+During the winter months, group tours are still available by appointment and may be arranged by calling the message line at (408) 249-7905.